Nationals vs. Diamondbacks Player Props Betting Odds

 Carroll Stats

-- Carroll hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is batting .263 with a double, a home run, three walks and three RBI.
+- Carroll will look for his fourth straight game with a hit in this matchup.
+In his last five games he is batting .421 with a double, two home runs, three walks and three RBI.

 Carroll Recent Games